Def Jam Recordings: 2010s

 In March 2011, it was announced that former Warner Bros.
 Records executive Joie Manda would become the first president of Def Jam since Jay-Z. Around the summer of 2011, after Universal Music disbanded the Universal Motown Republic Group, Motown Records would be moved under the Island Def Jam umbrella.
 In 2012, Manda assumed the position of president until March 2013 when he exited his post.
 It was later announced by his former boss, Barry Weiss, that he would be in charge of the urban division at Def Jam's sister Universal Music label, Interscope Records.
 The-Dream served as Def Jam's executive vice president of A&R at Def Jam between 2012 and 2014.
 No I.D. held the position of executive vice president after helping to establish GOOD Music with Kanye West.
 He later became the executive vice president of the urban division at Def Jam's sister Universal label, Capitol Music Group.

 On April 1, 2014, it was announced that the Island Def Jam Music Group would no longer be active following the resignation of CEO Barry Weiss.
 A press release serviced by Universal Music Group stated that IDJMG, and all of its assets would be reorganized into Def Jam, Island and Motown, all as separate entities.

 Def Jam Recordings currently operates as a stand-alone label within the Universal Music Group.
 Def Jam signed DaniLeigh to the label in early 2017.
-Steve Bartels served as president and CEO of Def Jam since 2013 until an announcement commenced on August 3, 2017, stating that in January 2018, Eminem's manager and co-founder of Shady Records, Paul Rosenberg would be appointed chairman and CEO of Def Jam.
+Steve Bartels, former president and COO of IDJMG, served as CEO of Def Jam since 2013 until an announcement commenced on August 3, 2017, stating that in January 2018, Eminem's manager and co-founder of Shady Records, Paul Rosenberg would be appointed chairman and CEO of Def Jam.

 On September 17, 2019, the launch of Def Jam South East Asia was announced at Music Matters, an annual music industry conference held in Singapore, where Joe Flizzow from Malaysia, Daboyway from Thailand, Yung Raja, Fariz Jabba and Alif from Singapore and A. Nayaka from Indonesia were announced as the label's six inaugural signings.
 That same month, Def Jam re-signed LL Cool J and DMX after nine and fourteen respective years apart from the label.

 In late 2019, the label made its debut in the Philippines through Universal Music Philippines, led by former Sony Music Philippines and Sindikato Management executive Enzo Valdez.
 Pinoy hip hop quartet VVS Collective was the label's first signed artists.